NatashaBaudelaire/fundamentals-of-python/README.md

 # Fundamentals of Python

-This repository serves as a comprehensive repository of knowledge on programming fundamentals, developed through a combination of instructor-led classroom activities, independent homework assignments, and self-directed study.
+This repository serves as a comprehensive collection of knowledge on Python programming fundamentals, developed through a combination of instructor-led classroom activities, independent homework assignments, and self-directed study.
 It serves as a structured resource for understanding core concepts and practical applications, which are essential for foundational programming proficiency.

 ---